 When it comes to insulating a building, it must be ensured that the insulation is airtight on the inside and windproof on the outside.
 This allows the effect of natural humidification processes on the structure to be reduced to a level that is harmless.
 This also prevents mildew from forming in the roof.

 It is also advisable to avoid thermal bridges, i.e. components that take up and transmit the cold more quickly than other elements, or to try and minimize their effects to surrounding parts of the building.

 Building codes should be consulted for the amount and type of insulation required for the project.

 Thermal insulation in summer

 In summer, thermal insulation prevents the interior of a building heating up to an unacceptable level due to direct and indirect solar radiation.
-This is described in DIN 4108-2 and EnEV.
+This is outlined in DIN 4108-2.

 The daily fluctuations in the temperature of the outside air occurring in summer are generally greater than in winter.
 In addition, there is an enormous temperature differential on the surface of components due to solar radiation.
 One effective solution is to optimise the roof structure by including insulating layers on the outside and materials designed to store heat on the inside.

 When using skylights, it should be ensured that thermal transmittance is minimized while providing protection from the sun's rays on the outside of the building if possible.
 The indoor climate can be improved further by ventilating it at night and keeping windows and doors closed during the day.